LowellObservatory/Camelot/GOESMcGOESface/README.md

 ### Additional Shapefiles

-I'm using https://www.naturalearthdata.com/downloads/10m-cultural-vectors/roads/ for road information, explicitly parsed to only get a subset.
+I'm using https://www.naturalearthdata.com/downloads/10m-cultural-vectors/roads/ for road information, explicitly parsed to only get a subset of road types/categories.

 See the ```parseRoads``` function for more details but it's pretty simple using the attributes in the above mentioned shapefile.